rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 ##### `int/array metarule2_explosions(int arg1, int arg2, int arg3)`
-- Was made as a dirty easy hack to allow to dynamically change some explosion parameters (ranged attack).
+- Was made as a quick-and-dirty hack to enable dynamic changes to some explosion parameters for ranged attacks.
 All changed parameters are automatically reset to vanilla state after each attack action.
 Following macros are available in **sfall.h**:

 -----
 ##### `void set_attack_explosion_pattern(x, y)`